mangopdf/mangopdf.github.io/_posts/2018-03-01-hacking-your-neighbours-wifi.md

 Your home Wi-Fi is attackable by:
 * anyone nearby your house

 What I'm saying here is that **the chance of someone with skills and motivation to hack your Wi-Fi *actually doing it* is....really small**.
-Probably your neighbours are just that nice family and that one guy who you notice always leaves his beer bottles in your recycling bin and sort of grunts at you when you pass eachother and well, you just think that maybe the classic combo of socks, sandals, and singlets isn't cool anymore, so you'd just like to not have your driveway blocked for once and go to the supermarket without incident.
+Probably your neighbours are just that nice family and that one guy who you notice always leaves his beer bottles in your recycling bin.

 Anyway that guy's not gonna hack your Wi-Fi.
 This is why it's not a *total* catastrophe that most people's Wi-Fi security isn't very good.

 You might leave a spare key under the mat, or not bother to lock your windows *even though* someone could easily climb through them, because you're not worried about someone physically breaking in.
 In the same way, your house probably doesn't need extra-strong Wi-Fi security.

 So don't worry about it!
 Go to the beach!
-Participate in the capitalist machine!
+Work all day to make a rich dude slightly richer!
+He might thank you, but probably not!
 Eat a cupcake!
 Your Wi-Fi security probably isn't worth worrying about.

 ## 2. Enable Paranoia Mode

-"Wait what if there IS someone trying to hack my home Wi-Fi, like the GOVERNMENT!!1!"
+"Wait what if there IS someone trying to hack my home Wi-Fi, like my local government or perhaps a particularly intelligent bird?"

 I mean the government has far easier ways to spy on you, but if you *really* want to tighten up your Wi-Fi security, you can: